Security Checks - Home Office Careers

 We consider each case individually.
 It is important to be completely honest about any offences committed in the past.
 Having a criminal record does not automatically mean that we will not approve an application.

-What if I’ve previously passed additional security checks?
+What if I’ve previously passed integrity checks?

-Can I appeal Border Force’s decision?
+Can I appeal the decision?

 Why do we use your information?